Next.js: Styling and features

 Next.js also supports Incremental Static Regeneration and static site generation - a compiled version of the website is usually built during build time and saved as a .next folder.
 When a user makes a request, the pre-built version which are static HTML pages are cached and sent to them.
 This makes the load time very fast, but it's not suitable for every website, particularly for interactive sites that change often and utilize a lot of user input.

+Security

+In November 2025, security researcher Lachlan Davidson reported a vulnerability to the React team that allowed unauthenticated remote code execution through a flaw in the React Server Component deserialization protocol.
+A fix was published to npm on December 3rd and publicly disclosed as CVE-2025-55182 ("React2Shell"), which received a CVSS score of 10.0.
+Next.js versions 15.x and 16.x were affected downstream by this CVE, tracked separately as CVE-2025-66478, as the default App Router configuration was susceptible.
+Amazon threat intelligence teams observed exploitation attempts by multiple Chinese state-nexus threat groups within hours of public disclosure.
+On December 5th, CISA added the vulnerability to its Known Exploited Vulnerabilities (KEV) catalog.
+On December 6, 2025, Vercel released the npm package fix-react2shell-next for updating to versions with the security fix applied.